mine-cetinkaya-rundel/covid19-r/README.md

 - 📦 [coronabr](https://liibre.github.io/coronabr/index.html)
 - 📦 [covid19italy](https://github.com/RamiKrispin/covid19Italy)
 - 📦 [covid19at](https://github.com/joph/Covid19-Austria)
-- SFBart said they'll be posting ridership numbers each day (https://twitter.com/SFBART/status/1239904439542005760?s=20), need to track down how to compile
+- 📦 [ncovmap](https://github.com/yiluheihei/ncovmap) - data of China and global world, China map, Province map of china World map, maps of Italy, Japan, Korea and Iran

+## Data

+These are not R specific resources, but they're mostly what the analyses in R rely on and/or are stored in a format that is easily digestable by R.

 - [COVID-19 data API updated daily](https://analythium.github.io/covid-19/) with a simple [plotting interface](https://analythium.github.io/covid-19/) (based on JHU repo)
 - French data:
   - https://github.com/opencovid19-fr/data
   - https://github.com/lperez31/coronavirus-france-dataset
+- TO DO: SFBart said they'll be posting ridership numbers each day (https://twitter.com/SFBART/status/1239904439542005760?s=20), need to track down how to compile

 ## Journal articles